torvalds/linux/Documentation/driver-api/usb/usb.rst

 The USB devices
 ===============

-The USB devices are now exported via debugfs:
+The USB devices are now exported via defs:

--  ``/sys/kernel/debug/usb/devices`` ... a text file showing each of the USB devices on known to the kernel, and their configuration descriptors.
+-  ``/sys/kernel/de/usb/devices`` ... a text file showing each of the USB devices on known to the kernel, and their configuration descriptors.
    You can also poll() this to learn about new devices.

-/sys/kernel/debug/usb/devices
+/sys/kernel/de/usb/devices
 -----------------------------

 This file is handy for status viewing tools in user mode, which can scan